Star Formation and Chemical Enrichment in Protoclusters: RESULTS

-Other observations show that [O/Fe], [Ne/Fe], and [Mg/Fe] in the Centaurus cluster are below the solar abundance as in our results, but [Si/Fe], [S/Fe] and [Ca/Fe] are almost at the solar abundance \citep{Kotaro_Fukushima2022}.
+Other observations show that [O/Fe], [Ne/Fe], and [Mg/Fe] in the Centaurus cluster are below the solar abundance ($\sim$0.4 dex) as in our results, but [Si/Fe], [S/Fe], and [Ca/Fe] are almost at the solar abundance \citep{Kotaro_Fukushima2022}.
 They also show [Ni/Fe]~$\sim1.5$, which is consistent with our results.
-They used an SN nucleosynthesis model and showed that the low [$\alpha$/Fe] and high [Ni/Fe] could not be reproduced from the linear combination of \SNII~ and SNe Ia, but our calculation does.
+They also show [Ni/Fe]~$\sim1.5$, which is consistent with our results.
+They used an SN nucleosynthesis model and showed that the low [$\alpha$/Fe] could be reproduced, but high [Ni/Fe] could not be reproduced from the linear combination of {\SNII} and SN Ia, but our calculation does.
 Therefore, we argue that it is necessary to consider the contribution of gas dynamics in galaxy clusters to the chemical abundance ratios and realistic star formation histories.

 Most Observational data are obtained near the center of galaxy clusters, whereas our simulation results are based on data from the entire Core.
 Observations suggest that the chemical abundance is relatively constant from the center to the outskirts of galaxy clusters or groups \citep{Tokoi2008,Komiyama2009,Sasaki2014,Mernier2017}.
 Therefore, the difference in the region used for taking the data is unlikely to be the main reason for the discrepancies.